 Security was a challenge in some areas particularly, areas close to the border.
 The local community members provided relevant security information/status as well as the security service to projects' critical infrastructure.
 During the implementation of rangeland management, the local knowledge played a crucial role in identifying the location of tsetse fly traps for maximum effect.
 Water and sanitation projects utilized existing volunteers and community health workers etc. to reach out to community members both in the camps and the host communities.
 Similarly, local semi-skilled members such as plumbers, electricians, and masons were utilized during the project implementation.
-These sets of members are vital in project sustainability after the handover of the project to handle a simple breakdown of infrastructure.
+These sets of members are vital in project sustainability after the handover of the projects